Kyriosity/read-write/readme+/pencraft/readme+/opuses/IT-memes.md

 [![Here is X. Calm down Pythagoras](../_rsc/_img/memes/PythagoreanTheorem_findX.jpg)](https://github.com/Kyriosity/read-write/tree/main/readme%2B/pencraft/readme%2B/_rsc)

-Justified, ability in exact sciences isn't a prerequisite for applied programming.
+Justified, ability in exact sciences is no longer a prerequisite for applied programming.
 It's right to find a sorting algorithm implementation rather than to write one own.

 ---------
 </details>